BenjaminRains/mdc_analytics/scripts/validation/payment_split/docs/unearned_income_report_readme.md

 3. Patient account management
 4. Cash flow analysis
 5. Identifying funds that may need to be applied to procedures

+## Technical Implementation of UnearnedType in OpenDental

+The `UnearnedType` field in the paysplit table serves as a classification mechanism with these key behaviors:

+1. **Default Behavior**: When no special designation is needed, UnearnedType = 0 is used (regular income)

+2. **Unallocated Payments**: If there is no procedure attached to a paysplit, it "defaults to the type set in Preferences, _Default unearned type for unallocated paysplits_"

+3. **Income Allocation Process**:
+   - UnearnedType values appear when creating manual payment splits in the Payment window
+   - When allocating unearned income to procedures, the system creates negative splits with the unearned type and positive splits attached to procedures
+   - The Income Transfer Manager can move unallocated payments to the default unearned type

+4. **Allocation Rules**:
+   - When UnearnedType > 0, the payment appears in the "Unearned" total in the Account module
+   - Users can hover over this total to see a breakdown by unearned type
+   - Allocations try to match provider, patient, and clinic combinations when redistributing funds

+5. **Database Representation**:
+   - UnearnedType values are stored as DefNum references to the definition table
+   - Type 0 does not exist in the definition table because it's the system default
+   - Types 288 and 439 are specifically defined under Category 29 in the definition table

 ## Report Components